openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

- 10. Output the algorithm specific part of the PKESK as `eccCipherText || mlkemCipherText (|| symAlgId) || len(C) || C`, where both `symAlgId` and `len(C)` are single octet fields and `symAlgId` denotes the symmetric algorithm used and is present only for v3 PKESK
+ 10. Output the algorithm specific part of the PKESK as `eccCipherText || mlkemCipherText (|| symAlgId) || len(C) || C`, where both `symAlgId` and `len(C)` are single octet fields and `symAlgId` denotes the symmetric algorithm used and is present only for a v3 PKESK

 ### Decryption procedure